On the Okounkov-Olshanski formula for standard tableaux of skew shapes: Reformulations of the Okounkov--Olshanski Formula

-Therefore, except for a 1-triangle at the bottom of the strip, the strip is composed of vertical non-equivariant rhombi and pairs of 1-triangles attached along a horizontal edge; in particular, since the edges at the ends of the strip are labeled $1$, they must border ones on the boundary.
-Also, the southeast edge of the strip has the same labels as the northwest edge, except that the northwest edge has an extra $1$ at the bottom.
-This allows us to contract all the strips with edges labeled $1$ to join all the strips bordering zeroes along their northwest edges.
+Therefore, except for a 1-triangle at the bottom of the band, the band is composed of vertical non-equivariant rhombi and pairs of 1-triangles attached along a horizontal edge; in particular, since the edges at the ends of the band are labeled $1$, they must border ones on the boundary.
+Also, the southeast edge of the band has the same labels as the northwest edge, except that the northwest edge has an extra $1$ at the bottom.
+This allows us to contract all the bands with edges labeled $1$ to join all the bands bordering zeroes along their northwest edges.
 Rotate everything 60 degrees counterclockwise to get a tiling of $\nabla_{\lm}$, minus the triangular points at the top.

 Since there are no 1-triangles or non-equivariant vertical rhombi left, the tiling must be composed of 0-triangles or rhombi, either NW-SE or NE-SW, with horizontal edges labeled $1$ and diagonal edges labeled $0$.
 If $w_\lambda$ has $k$ trailing ones, then the top edge is $w_\mu$ minus the last $k$ characters, which must be all $1$s as $[\mu] \subseteq [\lambda]$.